 The aim of this study named QUORUM (QUantum Genomics firibastat Or Ramipril after acUte Myocardial infarction to prevent left ventricular dysfunction) will be to assess the efficacy and the safety of firibastat compared to ramipril after acute myocardial infarction (AMI).
 Firibastat targets the brain renin-angiotensin system.
 Through a triple mechanism of action, firibastat makes it possible to produce a simultaneous effect on the arteries, heart and kidney, offering promising perspectives in the treatment of heart failure (HF).

 QUORUM will be a multicenter, multinational, randomized, double-blind, active-controlled trial with 3 parallel groups.
 The study will enroll approximately 300 subjects, after MI, treated with primary percutaneous coronary intervention (PCI) and with reduced left ventricular ejection fraction (LVEF).
 Study subjects will be randomized to receive either low dose of firibastat, standard dose of firibastat or ramipril for 3 months.

 The primary endpoint will be the change from baseline in LVEF assessed by cardiac magnetic resonance (CMR) after a 3-month treatment.
 Other endpoints will include cardiac events, functional status, safety and change in HF biomarkers.

 The CRO (Contract Research Organization) Premier Research was selected to conduct the study.
 The selection of centers is in progress and regulatory filings have been made.

 The study will be conducted in 38 clinical centers in Europe and the US and will be launched in H1 2019.
-The results of QUORUM are expected in H2 2020.
+The end of recruitment for the QUORUM study is expected at the end of 2020.